3G3M3N/QS-University-Ranking-Turkey-Analysis/README.md

 This dataset include 2017-2022 datas.

 There are 6482 row in this dataset.
-This mean like 1050 University, but can be new University was open 2017-2022.
+This mean like 1050 University, but can be new entrants.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------